jdelnano/spotify-tui/README.md

    - Client ID
    - Client Secret

-### 2. Build and Run
+### 2. Download OR Build and Run

+You can download a binary for your particular OS and architecture at <https://github.com/jdelnano/spotify-tui/releases/>.

-The project includes a Makefile for common tasks:
+But if you want to build the project yourself, there is a Makefile for common tasks:

 ```bash
 # Install dependencies